 Between day 43 and 60, both saildrones monitor a large MWL (figure 3a and b).
-This MWL is characterized by a large SSS decrease associated with a strong SST decrease (figure 5c), with low values persisting more than two weeks.
-Saildrones SSS and SST thereby reach 26 pss and 2°C respectively (corresponding to a decrease of 5 pss and 6°C compared to the values measured by the saildrone before the MWL crossing).
-Figure 5a shows the large variability in WS measured by S1036 between day 30 and day 70.
-Wind stress transfers a large momentum to the sea surface, generating a vertical current shear (figure 5b).
-The formed vertical current shear may be correlated to the WS module (figure 5e).
-In the general case (all SSS considered), correlation between WS module and vertical shear reach values close of 0.5 for the shallowest level and decrease with depth (figure 5e).
+This MWL is characterized by a large SSS decrease associated with a strong SST decrease (figure 5a), with low values persisting for more than two weeks.
+Saildrones SSS and SST thereby reach 26 pss and 2°C respectively (corresponding to a decrease of 5 pss and 6°C compared to the values measured by the saildrone before entering the MWL).
+Figure 5a and c show the large variability in WS measured by S1036 between day 30 and day 70.
+Wind stress transfers momentum to the sea surface, generating a vertical current shear (figure 5b).
+In the general case (all SSS considered), correlation between WS and vertical shear reaches values close to 0.5 for the shallowest level and decrease with depth (figure 5e).
 As expected, S1036 shows an increase in vertical shear intensity when WS increases.
 Between days 37 and 47, and between days 57 and 70, WS is relatively low and no significant vertical shear is generated, in contrast to periods between days 30 and 37 and between days 47 and 57.
 For periods with a significant vertical shear, we compare each component of the shallowest S1036 current measurement to the respective components of Ekman transport derived from WS measured by the same saildrone.
-Figure 5d shows that the variability of the currents is coherent with Ekman transport during large wind speed events, at the beginning of the period (days 30 to 37) and at the end of the period (day 47 to 57 when zonal transport is associated with large meridional WS), demonstrating large influence of air-sea momentum transfer on the surface layer dynamic.
-However, there is an exception for the zonal component of current during the period from day 52 to day 62 that is dominated by the slope current between the Chukchi and the Beaufort Sea.
+Figure 5c and d show that the variability of the currents is coherent with Ekman transport during large wind speed events, at the beginning of the period (days 30 to 37) and at the end of the period (day 47 to 57 when zonal transport is associated with large meridional WS).
+For WS larger than 3 m.s-1 (40% of the time between day 30 and 70), the correlation between surface current velocity and Ekman transport magnitude reaches 0.43.
+However, there is an exception for the zonal current during the period between day 52 and day 62 that is dominated by the slope current between the Chukchi and the Beaufort Sea.
+Excluding this event, the correlation between the surface current velocity and Ekman transport magnitude reaches 0.78 for WS above 3 m.s^{-1} (28% of the time).

 Moreover, between day 30 and day 70, the vertical shear shows a variable penetration of momentum associated with wind stress (figure 5b).
-When SSS is relatively high (more than 29 pss), wind events are associated with a vertical extent of current shear due to momentum transfer from wind stress.
-Correlation between WS module and vertical shear increase with depth and a maximum value between 10 and 15 meters.
+We choose to separate relatively high and relatively low SSS by a 29 pss threshold.
+This threshold corresponds to the lowest SSS value observed by saildrones before they cross MWL.
+When SSS is relatively high, wind events are associated with a vertical extent of current shear due to momentum transfer from wind stress.
+Correlation between $\bar{\tau}$ and vertical shear increase with depth with a maximum value between 10 and 15 meters.
 Correlation decreases to 0 between 20 and 25 meters (figure 5e).
-The penetration of the wind effect is less important when S1036 crosses the MWL and low SSS areas (under 29 pss).
-There, the wind-influenced layer is restrained at first to 10 meters.
-Correlation between WS module and vertical shear is maximum at the shallowest depth and reach values closes of 0 from 10 meters depth (figure 5e).
+The penetration of the wind effect is limited when S1036 crosses the MWL and low SSS areas (under 29 pss).
+There, the wind-influenced layer is restrained to the first 10 meters.
+Correlation between $\bar{\tau}$ and the vertical shear decreases with depth and reaches 0 roughly at 10 meters depth (figure 5e).